 The Company Lead Person and Affected Parties’ Lead Person may meet at any time, if they so wish, to discuss the Application Programme.

-The Lead Person(s) shall agree and advise the proposed Connection and infrastructure option to be progressed and decide whether any further analysis is required.
+The Lead Person(s) shall agree and advise the proposed CION option to be progressed and decide whether any further analysis is required.
 This may be at a meeting of the Lead Person(s).

 As a result of The Company’s economic impact assessment, an Affected Party may choose to re-evaluate its connection and infrastructure design proposals.
-In such a case the steps detailed in steps 3.2.14 to 3.2.15 inclusive will be repeated.
-This will involve the Affected Parties resubmitting their Connection and Infrastructure Option Note, for The Company to carry out an economic impact assessment.
+In such a case the steps detailed in steps 3.3.14 to 3.3.15 inclusive will be repeated.
+This will involve the Affected Parties resubmitting their CION, for The Company to carry out an economic impact assessment.
 The Lead Person(s) may need to meet to confirm the option.

-The selected option shall be confirmed by the Lead Person(s) and each Affected Party shall update its Connections and Infrastructure Options Note Section.
+The selected option shall be confirmed by the Lead Person(s) and each Affected Party shall update its CION Section.
 The Affected Parties shall notify The Company Lead Person that this has been done in accordance with the Application Programme.

 The non-preferred options for offshore projects shall be summarised within the CION pro forma with the reasons for their non-selection explained for audit and reference in the event of subsequent challenge.